11-12 Token House Yard, London, EC2R 7AS 02074878370 info@bararassociates.com

 • The job offer is a postdoctoral position in any of the following occupation codes:

-• The job offer is in a UK-regulated profession and the applicant is working towards a recognised professional qualification for that profession
+• The job offer is in a UK-regulated profession and the applicant is working towards a recognised professional qualification for that profession.

-• The application is being made in the UK and the applicant’s most recent permission was as a Tier 1 (Graduate Entrepreneur) Migrant
+• The application is being made in the UK and the applicant’s most recent permission was as a Tier 1 (Graduate Entrepreneur) Migrant.

-• The applicant is a recent UK graduate, or is about to graduate
+• The applicant is a recent UK graduate, or is about to graduate (meeting the Student/Tier 4 recency and qualification conditions set out in the Rules).

 Share: